A quick, easy and delicious one-pan pork tenderloin dinner, with a creamy garlic and herb sauce. A great weeknight meal.

 Cream - Heavy, whipping cream (35% b.f.), will produce the nicest sauce, but you can use a lighter cream, if you like.
 You will probably need to further thicken the sauce with a lighter cream.
 Directions to do that are in the recipe instructions.
 For a non-dairy version, coconut milk should work here.

 - The days of cooking pork to 160F. internal temperature are gone.
-Pork is best served a little pink.
-Roast in the oven just to about 140F - 143F internal temperature.
+Pork is best when cooked just to about 140F – 145F internal temperature.
 It will rise to the desired and recommended 145F. as it finishes on the stove-top and then rests.

 - This gravy is ready made for serving with mashed potatoes, in my opinion.
 If you want extra gravy, use the larger amounts of chicken broth and cream to have extra.